 TESTING PRICE LEVELS

-The high and low of each price bar are natural support and resistance levels and the wick generally acts as supply and demand zone.
-The test of these levels or zones show the undercurrents of the market and is critical for reading price action.
+The high and low of each price bar are natural support and resistance levels and the wick generally acts as a supply and demand zone.
+The test of these levels or zones shows the undercurrents of the market and is critical for reading price action.

 THREE PRICE BARS/expectation